radi0sus/robots-mapedit/README.md

 - The application loads maps (levels) in a binary format compatible with PETSCII Robots.
 - Slight differences in the level files across different systems or versions can be resolved by editing `constants.py`.
 - **"IMPORTANT!"** Check the `MAP_DATA_OFFSET` in `constants.py`, as it can vary between versions (I found 770 and 514 for two versions of the X16 robots).
-  In case of a mismatch, units—such as hidden objects or robots—may appear shifted, though the issue can be even more subtle.
+  In case of a mismatch, units — such as hidden objects or robots — may appear shifted, though the issue can be even more subtle.
 - Check the console output of the program.
-Output 1:
+Example output 1:
 ```
   Map size: 128x64
   Map data starts at offset: 770